 - Provides the best encryption.
 Look for a VPN providing sophisticated ciphers such as 256-bit AES end-to-end encryption.

-Trend Micro VPN Proxy One offers fast, secure, stable and anonymous proxy connections for you to access various websites and applications.
-It connects to the best Trend Micro VPN server intelligently, without you having to do it, and does not limit bandwidth consumption.
-Trend Micro VPN Proxy One is targeted to Mac and iOS devices.
+Trend Micro VPN Proxy One offers fast, secure, stable, and anonymous proxy connections for you to access websites and applications through.
+It connects to the Trend Micro VPN server intelligently, without you having to do it, and does not limit bandwidth consumption.
+Trend Micro VPN Proxy One is available for Mac and iOS devices.

 Trend Micro Wi-Fi Protection turns any public hotspot into a secure Wi-Fi network and VPN with bank-grade data encryption to keep your information safe from hackers.
-While your VPN is active, Trend Micro Wi-Fi Protection provides exceptional web threat protection and checks websites you visit to safeguard your browsing from online fraud and internet scam.
+While your VPN is active, Trend Micro Wi-Fi Protection provides exceptional web threat protection and checks websites you visit to safeguard your browsing from online fraud and internet scams.
 The VPN automatically kicks in when connecting to a Wi-Fi network with low security, such as one with no encryption.
 Trend Micro Wi-Fi Protection is available for all platforms (PC, Mac, Android, and iOS).
-Bundles can be purchased for multiple devices and platforms and some bundles can include other Trend Micro products, depending on the region.
+Bundles can be purchased for multiple devices and platforms and some bundles include other Trend Micro products, depending on your region.

 For more information on, or to purchase our multi-platform solution, please click here: Trend Micro Wi-Fi Protection